coleenquadros/configuration/docs/app-sre/design-docs/advanced-upgrade-service.md

 ## Impact on OCM

-Reading all the relevant labels fleet wide and establishing context by reading involved subscriptions and clusters requires 3 OCM API calls (not considering paging).
+Reading all the relevant labels fleet wide and establishing context by reading involved subscriptions and clusters requires 3 OCM API calls (not considering paging):

+- fetching all labels related to AUS
+- resolving involved subscriptions from subscription and organization labels
+- resolving clusters

 After discovered clusters and their metadata are handed to the existing AUS implementation, which issues additional queries for existing upgrade policies and gate agreements.
 Since these are per-cluster OCM APIs, the number of calls scales with the number of involved clusters.
-To mitigate bigger impact on OCM, we will limit the number of OCM organizations and clusters that can use AUS, e.g. 5 organizations and 100 clusters.
+To mitigate bigger impact on OCM, we will limit the number of OCM organizations and clusters that can use AUS for the time being, e.g. 5 organizations and 100 clusters.

 Additional mitigation strategies revolve around caching certain API call results.
+An event based solution to inform AUS or similar components about the creation/deletion/update of certain OCM objects would also be interessting.
 This needs to be investigated.

 ## Alternatives considered